jmeyer2030/Discord-Music-Stats/README.md

 # Discord Music Stats

+## Overview

+This is a python script that can be used to view the song requests that you have sent in discord using flavibot.
+It offers basic analysis which can be interesting.

 ## Features

-Parses json files of discord messages, and depending on arguments displays:
+depending on arguments displays:
  - user: Each user's most played songs, sorted by the number of songs that user has played, then each song they've played by count
  - total: The most played songs, and the number of times each user has played that songs